phpro/soap-client/docs/code-generation/configuration.md

 You can specify how you want to generate your code.
 More information about the topic is available in the [rules](rules.md) and [assemblers](assemblers.md) section.

-The pre-defined rules are override-able by calling `setRuleSet` on the constucted object.
+The pre-defined rules are override-able by calling `setRuleSet` on the constructed object.

 For example, to make all your properties protected:
 ```php